confluentinc/ksql/docs-md/index.md

 ![](img/ksql-architecture-and-components.png)

-KSQL Server
+ksqlDB Server

-:   The KSQL server runs the engine that executes KSQL queries.
+:   The ksqlDB server runs the engine that executes SQL queries.
 This
-    includes processing, reading, and writing data to and from the target Kafka cluster.
+    includes processing, reading, and writing data to and from the target {{ site.ak }} cluster.

-    KSQL servers form KSQL clusters and can run in containers, virtual machines, and bare-metal machines.
-You can add and remove servers to/from the same KSQL cluster during live operations to elastically scale KSQL's processing capacity as desired.
-You can deploy different KSQL clusters to achieve workload isolation.
+    ksqlDB servers form ksqlDB clusters and can run in containers, virtual machines, and bare-metal machines.
+You can add and remove servers to/from the same ksqlDB cluster during live operations to scale ksqlDB's processing capacity as desired.
+You can deploy different ksqlDB clusters to achieve workload isolation.

-KSQL CLI
+ksqlDB CLI

-:   You can interactively write KSQL queries by using the KSQL command
+:   You can write SQL queries interactively by using the ksqlDB command
     line interface (CLI).
-The KSQL CLI acts as a client to the KSQL server.
-For production scenarios you may also configure KSQL servers to run in non-interactive "headless" configuration, thereby preventing KSQL CLI access.
+The ksqlDB CLI acts as a client to ksqlDB Server.
+For production scenarios, you may also configure ksqlDB clusters to run in non-interactive "headless" configuration, which prevents access from ksqlDB CLI.

-KSQL servers, clients, queries, and applications run outside of Kafka brokers, in separate JVM instances, or in separate clusters entirely.
+ksqlDB servers, clients, queries, and applications run outside of {{ site.ak }}
+brokers, in separate JVM instances, or in separate clusters entirely.

 Supported Versions and Interoperability
 ---------------------------------------

-You can use KSQL with compatible {{ site.cp }} and {{ site.aktm }}
+You can use {{ site.ak }} with compatible {{ site.cp }} and {{ site.aktm }}
 versions.

 | KSQL version          | {{ site.version }} |